View our

 VIEW TIMELINE

-Hotel Monteleone in New Orleans has been operated by five generations of the Monteleone family, ever since Antonio Monteleone debuted the business back in 1886.
-He originally arrived in the United States some six year prior to opening his grand hotel, having immigrated to the country from his native Sicily.
-Monteleone was just one of many thousands of Italian immigrants that traveled to New Orleans during America’s Gilded Age.
+Hotel Monteleone in New Orleans has been operated by five generations of the Monteleone family, since Antonio Monteleone debuted the business back in 1886.
+He originally arrived in the United States six years prior to opening his grand hotel, having immigrated to the country from his native Sicily.
+Monteleone was one of many thousands of Italian immigrants that traveled to New Orleans during America’s Gilded Age.
 By end of the 19th century, he had become part of a vibrant Italian American community that had firmly established itself within the French Quarter.
-A cobbler by trade, Monteleone made a name for himself in New Orleans by both repairing and manufacturing shoes from his shop along Royal Street.
-Yet, the he saw a chance for true greatness when a neighboring hotel went for sale further down the road.
-Jumping at the opportunity, Monteleone bought the quaint Commercial Hotel that occupied the 200 block of the Royal Street.
+A cobbler by trade, Monteleone made a name for himself in New Orleans by repairing and manufacturing shoes from his shop along Royal Street.
+He saw a chance for true greatness when a neighboring hotel went for sale further down the road.
+Jumping at the opportunity, Monteleone bought the quaint Commercial Hotel that occupied the 200 block of Royal Street.

 Under Antonio Monteleone’s leadership, the hotel quickly became one of the excellent Grand Dames of New Orleans.
 Many of the country’s most illustrious guests soon stayed at the hotel at one point or another, which garnered it great national prestige.
-To address the mounting interest in the hotel, Monteleone initiated as series of expansive renovations over the next two decades that saw the addition of 330 more accommodations.
-He also decided to rename the building “Hotel Monteleone” around the same time, as well.
-Frank Monteleone eventually took over the business following his father’s death in 1913, constructing another 200 additional guestrooms amid the New Orleans jazz craze that defined the Roaring Twenties.
+To address the mounting interest in the hotel, Monteleone initiated a series of expansive renovations over the next two decades that saw the addition of 330 more accommodations.
+He decided to rename the building “Hotel Monteleone”.
+Frank Monteleone took over the business following his father’s death in 1913, constructing another 200 additional guestrooms amid the New Orleans jazz craze that defined the Roaring Twenties.
 Frank and his family managed to successfully guide the Hotel Monteleone through the economic tumult of the Great Depression, where it emerged as one of the few independent hotels to survive the crisis.

 • About the Location +

 New Orleans’ significance as a commercial port made it a highly valuable strategic point of interest for both the Union and Confederacy during the American Civil War.
 Both armies fought over the city early in the war, with the United States Navy forcing local Confederate units from the area in early 1862.
-It subsequently became the base for future operations by the Union in the Mississippi Delta for the duration of the conflict.
-Following the cessation of hostilities between the two sections in 1865, New Orleans resumed its national status as a premier port city.
-It even served as an integral part to the national war effort in World War II, where it became the site for the development of the crucial Higgins Boat.
+It later became the base for future operations by the Union in the Mississippi Delta for the conflict.
+After hostilities ended between the two sections in 1865, New Orleans resumed its national status as a premier port city.
+It even served as an integral part of the national war effort in World War II, where it became the site for the development of the crucial Higgins Boat.
 New Orleans has since emerged as one of the nation’s most popular tourist destinations, with millions visiting every year.
 The most popular attraction is the original French Quarter and its celebrated landmarks, such as Jackson Square, St. Louis Cathedral, and Bourbon Street.
-All of these fantastic sites wonderfully represent the original French heritage of the Vieux Carré.
+All these fantastic sites wonderfully represent the original French heritage of the Vieux Carré.

 • About the Architecture +